azizparmaksiz/covid-correlations/README.md

 This rest service return correlation coefficient of death and vaccinated count.

-The covid death and vaccinated data fetch from [COVID API](https://github.com/M-Media-Group/Covid-19-API)
+The covid-19 related deaths and vaccinated counts data are fetched from [COVID API](https://github.com/M-Media-Group/Covid-19-API)

 ### Setup
 This application use;